uit-no-old/clara_backend/INSTALLATION.md

                   http://flask.pocoo.org/docs/1.0/deploying/mod_wsgi/

 ## Environment variables (You can skip those who defaults to correct values)
+NB!
+If you don't want to use the `/etc/environment` file you could choose another way or directly edit the `settings.py` file in the project folder.

 Add these variables in `/etc/environment`:
 - CLARA_ENV=PROD
 - CLARA_FRONTEND_URL=https://<FRONTEND_DOMAIN>